-Below are the particulars of each contract, other than those entered into in the ordinary course of business, that is material to China Gold International and was entered into between January 2021 and the date of this AIF or was entered into before that date but is still in effect.
+Below are the particulars of each contract, other than those entered into in the ordinary course of business, that is material to China Gold International and was entered into between January 2024 and the date of this

+AIF or was entered into before that date but is still in effect.
 No disclosure is made regarding any contract that was entered into prior to January 1, 2002.

 - 1. On April 5, 2002, a joint venture agreement between Brigade 217 and Pacific Gold Mining Inc. was entered to establish IMPM as a CJV.
 This is the joint venture agreement that relates to the CSH Gold Project and grants to China Gold International a 96.5% interest in the CJV. - 2.
 On December 1, 2010, CNG Non-Compete and the CGG Non-Compete was granted by China National Gold in which China National Gold agrees to not compete with the Company, nor allow its Controlled Entities to compete with the Company in the International Mining Business and by the Company to China National Gold in which it undertakes not to compete with China National Gold and its Controlled Entities in respect of gold and nonferrous mineral prospects in PRC. - 3.
 On November 3, 2015, Huatailong entered into a Loan Facility Agreement with a syndicate of banks led by the Bank of China for the aggregate principal amount of RMB3.98 billion, approximately US\$627 million.
 The full maturity and repayment of the loan is November 2029.
 The proceeds of the Loan Facility are to be used for the development of the Company's Jiama Copper-Gold Polymetallic Mine. - 4.
-Contract for Purchase and Sale of Doré between IMPM and China National Gold dated May 7, 2014, as supplemented by the Second Supplemental Contract for Purchase and Sale of Doré dated May 26, 2017 and as further supplemented by the Third Supplemental Contract for Purchase and Sale of Doré dated May 6, 2020.
-The Third Supplemental Contract for Purchase and Sale of Dore extends the term to December 31, 2023.
-See "General Development of the Business Three Year History 2020". - 5.
-Product and Service Framework Agreement between the Company and China National Gold dated April 26, 2013, as supplemented by the First Supplemental Product and Service Framework Agreement dated May 29, 2015, as supplemented by the Second Supplemental Product and Service Framework Agreement dated May 26, 2017 and as further supplemented by the Third Supplemental Product and Service Framework Agreement dated May 6, 2020 to further extend the term to December 31st, 2023.
-See "General Development of the Business Three Year History 2020". - 6.
-On June 16, 2020, the Company, Skyland Mining, Bank of China (Hong Kong) Limited, China International Capital Corporation Hong Kong Securities Limited, China Construction Bank (Asia) Corporation Limited, Citigroup Global Markets Limited, Guotai Junan Securities (Hong Kong)
+Contract for Purchase and Sale of Doré between IMPM and China National Gold dated May 7, 2014, as supplemented by the Second Supplemental Contract for Purchase and Sale of Doré dated May 26, 2017, as supplemented by the Third Supplemental Contract for Purchase and Sale of Doré dated May 6, 2020 and as further supplemented by the Fourth Supplemental Contract for Purchase and Sale of Doré dated May 11, 2023.
+The Fourth Supplemental Contract for Purchase and Sale of Dore extends the term to December 31, 2026.
+See "General Development of the Business Three Year History 2023". - 5.
+Product and Service Framework Agreement between the Company and China National Gold dated April 26, 2013, as supplemented by the First Supplemental Product and Service Framework Agreement dated May 29, 2015, as supplemented by the Second Supplemental Product and Service Framework Agreement dated May 26, 2017, as supplemented by the Third Supplemental Product and Service Framework Agreement dated May 6, 2020 and as supplemented by the Fourth Supplemental Product and Service Framework Agreement dated May 6, 2020 and as supplemented by the Fourth Supplemental Product and Service Framework Agreement dated May 11, 2023 to further extend the term to December 31st, 2026.
+See "General Development of the Business Three Year History 2023". - 6.
+On May 8, 2024, CGG and China Gold Finance entered into the 2024 Financial Services Agreement pursuant to which China Gold Finance agreed to provide the Company with a range of financial services including (a) the Deposit Service, (b) the Lending Services, (c) the Settlement Services and (d) the Other Financial Services.
+The Agreement will be effective until 31 December 2026.